 The foundation course in Sound and Live Event Production allows you to build up the knowledge and confidence to progress on to the BSc (Hons) Sound and Live Event Production degree.
-Accredited by The Institution of Engineering and Technology (IET), our degree in Sound and Live Event Production will give you the technical skills to transform live performances into events.
+Our degree in Sound and Live Event Production will give you the technical skills to transform live performances into events.
 You will study live sound, video, rigging and lighting technology for use in all kinds of venues, from theatre, concerts and festivals, to TV, themed attractions and corporate events.

 Throughout the Sound and Live Event Production course, there is a balance of theoretical and practical applications of technology, so you’ll learn how to work with artistic colleagues to find creative solutions to the practical challenges of staging live events.
 We regularly get involved in all kinds of events, from pop-up castle cinemas to live sports broadcasts.
 This mix of theory and practice will prepare you for a career in entertainment, broadcasting, touring logistics, technical production companies, and technical sales.
 Follow us on Facebook.

 As part of our Sound and Live Event Production course you also have the opportunity to become qualified to the IET’s 17th Edition Wiring Regulations to add to your employability (additional costs apply).

 The Sound and Live Event Production degree is delivered in lectures, workshops and laboratories, as well as television studios and other creative spaces.
 Our lecturers are experts in their subject areas, having worked in, or with, industry, conducting research, presenting at conferences, publishing their work, and informing your studies with the latest industry insights and advances.

 Assessment involves a mixture of assignments, coursework, presentations and class tests throughout the year, with exams for some modules.